About

 I hope you will love my work as much as I love making it.

-Trainings, seminars, memberships and residencies
+Never stop learning / Trainings, seminars, memberships and residencies

 Member of Konstnärernas Kollektivverkstad Göteborg, Sweden